Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Operator size symmetry in the disorder-averaged ensemble

 \section{Operator size symmetry in the disorder-averaged ensemble}

 In this section, we introduce the notion of operator size, and we show that it plays the role of a conserved quantum number for the average dynamics of operators.
-This leads us to the conclusion that no operator growth takes place for expectation values of observables.
+In this sense, when the total charge is fixed, no operator growth takes place for expectation values of observables.
 As we discuss, this result does not hold for more sophisticated correlators, e.g., OTOCs, which are able to diagnose quantum scrambling.